mhotchen/mhotchen.github.io/_posts/2015-12-06-bdd-for-apis.markdown

 #### Acceptance criteria

-* If I spend up to and including $1,000 do I receive no vouchers?
+* I should receive no vouchers if I spend up to and including $1,000
-* If I spend more than $1,000 do I receive a 5% off voucher to use on my next purchase?
+* I should receive a voucher for 5% off an order when I spend more than $1,000
-* Is the voucher valid forever?
+* The voucher must be valid forever
-* Is the voucher valid immediately?
+* The voucher must be redeemable immediately after the order has been placed

 ---